 Some of the more common benefits include:

-“Open enrollment is the perfect time to put yourself first by making choices that support your goals for physical and financial health,” says Russell.
+“Open enrollment is the perfect time to put yourself first by making choices that support your goals for physical and financial health,” said Russell.
 Your employee benefits plan can help you build and protect your savings and move forward on your financial journey.
-Be sure to attend any benefits fairs or webcasts your employer may offer to learn what’s new or changing for 2019 and to get your questions answered so you can tailor the offering to your unique situation.
+During open enrollment season, be sure to attend any benefits fairs or webcasts your employer may offer to learn what’s new or changing for the upcoming year and to get your questions answered so you can tailor the offering to your unique situation.
+Remember, these benefits can be incredibly valuable, so don’t waste them.

 TD Ameritrade does not provide tax advice.
 We suggest you consult with a tax-planning professional with regard to your personal circumstances.